 All financial reports and regulatory announcements as well as associated materials including management presentations and transcripts are made available on home.barclays/barclays-investor-relations/results-and-reports/results on a timely basis for all investors to access.

 We understand the importance of communicating effectively with shareholders and are committed to the constructive use of the AGM for the Chairman and Directors to meet with shareholders, hear their views and to answer their questions.

 We proactively encourage shareholder participation in the AGM, both by attending the meeting and voting, either in person or by proxy.
 We also engage with institutional investors to seek their views on our resolutions and to ensure a high level of voting participation.

-The 2017 AGM is again held at the Royal Festival Hall in London, which being in central London, we believe is accessible for the majority of shareholders.
+The 2018 AGM is held at the QEII in London at 10:00, which being in central London, we believe is accessible for the majority of shareholders.
 Those that are unable to attend in person can submit questions to the Board before the meeting by contacting Shareholder Relations.

 Barclays Investor Relations is dedicated to managing relationships with institutional equity and debt investors.
 A structured engagement programme is in place to ensure regular and proactive communication with shareholders and prospective investors.